Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 2. If desired, [include Smarty templates](#include-smarty-templates) or display a [preview of the HTML template](#preview-an-html-template).

 3. Click the [SAVE] button in the upper right corner.
-  The HTML template is saved.
+  The HTML template has been saved.
 The *HTML template* view is closed.